chenhanpolyu/chenhanpolyu.github.io/_pages/about.md

 I am very fortunate to be advised by those experienced and talented scholars mentioned.
 Thanks to their critical guidance and enthusiastic assistance, I found and engaged in the research and working career that I am passionate about.

 You can find my CV here: [Han Chen's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).
+The demo videos for part of the finished works about UAV autonomous navigation can be found [here](https://mp.weixin.qq.com/s/txn98dEMXWHpongZEVjUBw).